HyperChiicken/Moon/_posts/2019-08-20-first_diorama.md

    </center>
 </figure>

 &ensp;&ensp;Now it is time to enjoy the moment of accomplishing your first mediocre diorama.
-Mine is really crappy but at least it has a theme: white.
+Mine is really crappy but at least it has a theme: <b>white</b>.